Manpage of spikeInit

 and orientation of "spikes" on the surface of one or more spheres or

 cylinders.
-Examples include protein spikes in the envelope of a
+Examples include retrovirus glycoprotein spikes for the

-microtubule in the cylindrical case.
-Odd-numbered objects of the
+case, and TMV coat proteins in the helical case.
+Odd-numbered objects of

 defining the centers of the spikes to be aligned and averaged.
 In

 the spherical case, the following even-numbered contour must contain

 a single point defining the estimated center of the sphere.
 By default,